Rich tycoon takes on Iraqi Kurdish leaders over independence

 Qadir’s goal is not to resist independence forever.
 But he fears a “Yes” vote now would unleash the wrath of governments in Iraq, Iran, Turkey and Syria which could see it as a precedent that could encourage separatist-minded Kurds in those countries.

-Iraq’s parliament voted on Tuesday to reject the referendum and authorized the prime minister to “take all measures” to preserve Iraq’s unity.
+Iraq’s parliament voted on Tuesday to reject the referendum and authorised the prime minister to “take all measures” to preserve Iraq’s unity.

 Western powers want a delay because they are worried the vote will derail cooperation between Iraq and the Kurds against Islamic State in Syria and Iraq.